-Josh just opened his new checking account.
-Kate, an office person at the bank, promised him she would teach him how to use it.
-Josh arrived at the bank at three o'clock sharp.
+Josh had just opened his new checking account.
+Kate, a manager at the bank, promised him she would teach him how to use it.
+Josh arrived at the bank to meet Kate at three o'clock sharp.

 Kate saw Josh and waved for him to come into her office.
 "Hello," she said, "it's nice to see you again."